hackerman-ds/Ergasia_1_E18100_MAROUGKAS_EVANGELOS/README.md

                       -----------------------------(ENGLISH-VERSION)----------------------------
 - Working information:

-In the Tasks tab, in the task "1st compulsory homework 2021" you will find a zip file containing the app.py file as well as the students.json file.
+In the Tasks tab you will find a zip file containing the app.py file as well as the students.json file.
 In the app.py file there are 9 total endpoints which you are called to implement.
 For each endpoint there is a detailed description in the function that implements it.
 The process of assigning the data that passes to the body of the request each time has already been implemented.
 The data each time passes to a variable called data.